sing-group/aibench-project/docs/source/architecture.rst

   the first to the second has been defined.

 AIBench is based on plugins.
-Not only AIBench-based applications are structured on plugins, but also the internals of the framework.
-There are two main built-in
+Not only AIBench-based applications are structured on plugins (see :doc:`multiplugin`), but also the internals of the framework.
-plugins:
+There are two main built-in plugins:

 - ``Core`` plugin.
 Registers your operations, executes them upon user requests, and collects their results.
-Inside this plugin, the *Clipboard* keeps track of all generated results, and the *History* saves all the operations that have been executed in order to repeat all the session in the future.
+Inside this plugin, the :ref:`Clipboard
+  <clipboard>` keeps track of all generated results, and the *History* saves all
+  the operations that have been executed in order to repeat all the session in the future.
 - ``Workbench`` plugin.
 Implements User Interface for AIBench applications using Java Swing.
-Its main responsibility is to display operations in menus, retrieve user parameters via **automatically-generated** dialogs, displays the *Clipboard* and *History* contents and brings-up *Views* of data when user requests it.
+Its main responsibility is to display operations in menus, retrieve user parameters via **automatically-generated** dialogs, displays the :ref:`Clipboard <clipboard>` and *History* contents and brings-up :ref:`Views
+  <creating-views>` of data when user requests it.

 These two plugins are communicated internally by an extension point (the top one in the last figure), but this is out of the scope of this document.